EShenoda/EShenoda/README.md

 ## About

-I majored in Mobile Development for the iOS & Android platforms.
+I graduated from Full Sail University with bachelor’s degree in computer science.
+I majored in Mobile Development.
+I specialize in Android and iOS mobile development.
+I am proficient in C# and SQL / NoSQL databases.

-Full Sail University has taught me to learn and apply difficult programming concepts in a fast-paced learning environment.
-There is so much more to learn and would like the opportunity to continue to learn and grow so that I can become a valuable member of your team.
+Full Sail has taught me to learn and apply difficult programming concepts in a fast-paced learning environment.
+There is so much more to learn.
+I am studying new programming languages and frameworks so that I can become a valuable member of your team.

 ## Status

 ### Full Sail University
-### Graduated: Valedictorian GPA: 3.97  </font> </h4>
+### Graduated: Valedictorian GPA: 3.97

+_Currently studying Kotlin, React, and React Native._
 _________________________________________________________________________

 <br>